AasmundN/rsa-hw-accelerator/README.md

 # view uvvm_tb waveform in gtkwave
 make uvvm_tb.wave

+# generate and view schematics
+make UNIT.schema

+# format all source and test files
+make format

 # display help
 make help
 ```

-The _Makefile_ is a modified version of [pacalet/mkvhdl](https://github.com/pacalet/mkvhdl).
+The Makefile is a modified version of [pacalet/mkvhdl](https://github.com/pacalet/mkvhdl).
 See the github for detailed information on how to use it.
+The _config_ file contains configuration for make.

 ### Code editor setup

 For code completion and intellisense use the [VHDL-LS/rust_hdl](https://github.com/VHDL-LS/rust_hdl) language server.
 A configuration file _vhdl_ls.toml_ is provided.
+See _vhdl-style-guide_ documention for instructions on setting up format on save.

 ### Dependencies